 - Book description: Talks about getting your education, going back to school, and even lists the benefits of going to school.

 - Keywords: Things about going back to school, GED, college degree, retired people going back to school.
-Thanks to KDP Rocket, we know each one of these keywords has decent traffic, plus competition was pretty low, too.
+Thanks to Publisher Rocket, we know each one of these keywords has decent traffic, plus competition was pretty low, too.

 WHAT’S NOT WORKING

 The author didn’t have a particular market in mind.
 He didn’t talk about what kind of school, education, demographic, etc., the book refers to.
 It takes a shotgun approach: trying to please everyone, but pleasing no one in the end.
 Looking at the poor sales of the book, the market was confused.